MikaBob/Recruitment-test/README.md

 }
 ```
 The abstract class has the method to edit the dynamicField.
 From here we can add/remove dynamic fields, easy to maintain and no need to update the database :)

+## Views
+First of all, the website is Responsive (thanks [Bootstrap](https://getbootstrap.com/)).
+You can play with the window size to see some columns disapear or button getting aligned.

+[Twig](https://twig.symfony.com/) is an excellent template engine for php project.
+Easy to install, and to use.
+Anyway, to keep it simple there is have only 1 main template ([base.html.twig](https://github.com/MikaBob/blexr/tree/main/src/View)) which is extented by all the other, with only 3 blocks: title, content and javascript.

+Block name are quite self explaining, every child just fill or complete each block.

+There are 2 main pages.
+[User index](https://github.com/MikaBob/blexr/blob/main/src/View/User/index.html.twig) (admin only) and [Request index](https://github.com/MikaBob/blexr/blob/main/src/View/Request/index.html.twig).
+Both present the list of each entities in a table and both contain a modal window to edit or confirm some actions.